-All canine Guests must be up-to-date on their Rabies, DHLPP (Distemper), Bordetella (K9/Canine Cough, Kennel Cough) and Canine Influenza in order to stay at our Resort and/or Spa.
+All canine Guests must be up-to-date on their Rabies, DHLPP/DHPP, Canine Cough, and Canine Influenza* in order to stay at our Resort and/or Spa.

-All felines must be up-to-date on their FVCRP (Feline Distemper) and Rabies in order to stay at our Resort and/or Spa.
+All feline Guests must be up-to-date on their FVCRP and Rabies in order to stay at our Resort and/or Spa.

-All shots must be at least two weeks old before the scheduled check-in date.
+All vaccines must be at least two weeks old before the scheduled Check-In date.

 All RBK customer information is considered confidential.
 RBK will not, at any time, sell, lend, or give personal information to a third-party unless required to by a court order or law.
 Information given in person, through our website, or via any social networks is covered by this policy.